04christopher/basketbot/README.md

 PyAudio: To capture audio streams from the microphone for voice recognition.

 VOSK Offline Speech Recognition API: An open-source speech recognition toolkit that provides models for voice command recognition.
 The system listens for specific voice commands using PyAudio and VOSK.
 When a wake word such as "Hello Basket" is recognized, BasketBot awaits further commands to control the score or set up a game timer.
 The user can set a game timer by saying a command like "set timer for 20 minutes," which BasketBot will acknowledge and start counting down, displaying the time left on the screen.
+(Key words are: "Hello Basket," "Reset Score," "Set Timer for ____ minutes," "Pause," "Resume,")

 TensorFlow: An open-source machine learning library used to build the neural network for enhanced net detection.